 Rosin: “Hope” is the story of someone seeking treatment for mental illness: depression, anxiety, what have you.
 I’ve dealt with these challenges — first depression, and more recently anxiety — for all of my adult life.

 The story sparked one morning while I was driving.
-I had just dropped off my son at daycare and was heading to my favorite coffee shop to write.
+I had just dropped off my child at daycare and was heading to my favorite coffee shop to write.
 It had been a rough morning, and my anxiety level was still rising.
 Fast.

 Then, while stopped at a traffic light, I suddenly noticed my body.
 I was hunched forward at the steering wheel, my neck crooked, as if struggling to hold up a weight.